FaithBeam/Y-Mouse-Button-Control/README.md

+**This program has been archived in favor of https://github.com/FaithBeam/YMouseButtonControl**

 # Y-Mouse Button Control

 *This is alpha software.
 There will be bugs and things will not behave like you expect them to.*